 3.2.
 To register, customers log in with their e-mail address and a password of their choice.
-E-mail address and password enable the customer to view and edit their data.
-The customer also has the option of giving themselves a user name of their choosing.
-The customer undertakes to provide true information.
+The e-mail address and password enable customers to view and edit their data.
+Customers also have the option of giving themselves a user name of their choosing.
+Customers undertake to provide true information.

 3.3.
-The customer is obligated to keep e-mail address and password (“access data”) safe to ensure they cannot get lost or be disclosed to third parties.
-The customer is to immediately inform us if there is substantiated suspicion of misuse of their access data.
-PONS reserves the right to block access to the site in the event of abuse.
+Customers must keep their e-mail address and password (“access data”) safe to ensure they cannot get lost or be disclosed to third parties.
+Customers must inform us immediately if there is substantiated suspicion of misuse of their access data.
+PONS Langenscheidt reserves the right to block access to the website in the event of abuse.